-With pre-construction investors often have an option of selling via assignment but there are a number of reasons why you should choose to rent instead.
+While pre-construction investors often have an option of selling via an assignment, there are a number of reasons why you should choose to rent instead.